goodvirus-project/goodvirus-shell/CONCERNS.md

 encrypt_logs = true
 ```

-This will enable secure, local AES encryption for all logs — opt-in only.
+This will enable secure local AES encryption for all logs — opt-in only.

 ---